 Did you know that Amazon very likely owes you hundreds of dollars?

 As Amazon FBA sellers, Amazon handles all of our inventory.
-But, sometimes things happen to our inventory on their watch.
-T
+But sometimes things happen to our inventory on their watch.

 They have policies in place that will give the seller money back if the fault is on Amazon.
-The problem is, we don’t always get the money back as automated as we should.
+The problem is that we don't always get the money back as automated as we should.

 How To Use Amazon Reports To Get Money Back

-Have you taken a look at all of the report options there are in seller central?
-It is pretty overwhelming!
+Have you taken a look at all of the report options there are in Seller Central?
+It's pretty overwhelming!
 Who knows what each one is for and why we should be running them, right?

 We've got Stranded Inventory, Reserved Inventory, Inventory Adjustments (which we are talking about today) and so many more.

-The good news is, some of these reports will actually help you get some money back that Amazon owe’s you!
-It’s almost like a tax refund 🙂 We don’t get those being self-employed, so I’ll take what I can get.
+The good news is, some of these reports will actually help you get some money back that Amazon owes you!
+It's almost like a tax refund (and just as fun to prepare 😉).
+As a business owner, I don't get tax refunds anymore, so I'll take whatever reimbursement money I can get!

 Finding Inventory That Amazon Has Damaged

 Those Amazon warehouses are big places.
-Lots of machinery and of course people handling our products.
+There are lots of people, machinery, and even robots handling our products.
 Items are bound to get damaged while at the fulfillment centers.

-The report that I am going to show you today is the Inventory Adjustments Report, specifically for damaged inventory.
+The report that I am going to show you today is the Inventory Adjustments Report, which is specifically for damaged inventory.

 There are more than 7 different scenarios that you can use these reports to get money back from Amazon.
-We will get to how to do those at the end of this.
+But for this post, I'm going to focus on the one for damaged inventory.

 Video Walkthrough On Damaged Inventory Report